BonoboPLC/bonoboplc_wiki/solutions/subscription-lottery.md

 Bonobo charges a simple flat-rate pricing for each ticket you sell on the system.

-You will need to **pre-purchase Bonobo Credits** before starting your lottery.
+You will need to **pre-purchase Lottery Ticket Credits** before starting your lottery.

 **Each Credit costs £0.05** and will remain on your Bonobo Account until used.